Canton of Prats-de-Mollo-la-Preste

 The Canton of Prats-de-Mollo-la-Preste is a French former canton of the Pyrénées-Orientales department, in the Languedoc-Roussillon region.
-It had 2,767 inhabitants (2012).
+It had 2,767 inhabitants in 2012.
 It was disbanded following the French canton reorganisation which came into effect in March 2015.
 It consisted of 6 communes, which joined the new canton of Le Canigou in 2015.

 Composition

 The canton of Prats-de-Mollo-la-Preste comprised 6 communes: